 Students are prohibited from engaging in behavior that will endanger or threaten to endanger the safety of others, that will damage property, or that will impede orderly conduct of the school program.
-The following offenses are prohibited when they occur on school grounds, on school buses, and in connection with any and all school related activities.
+Students found guilty of the following offenses will be subject to one of the following disciplinary actions: suspension, and/or expulsion.